| |

 Both of these lagoons in Iceland are completely manmade but incorporate natural elements.

 What sets the Blue Lagoon a part is that they aren’t using just any rocks, but lava rocks.
 In fact, the Blue Lagoon is built on an 800 year old lava field.
+The Sky Lagoon is much more manicured and less natural feeling.

-At the Sky Lagoon, the floor is made of completely smoothed out rock, which is definitely a positive for your feet!
+The floor of the lagoons are the perfect example of this; at the Sky Lagoon, the floor is made of completely smoothed out rock, which is definitely a positive for your feet!

 surrouding-the-sky-lagoon-Iceland